What is the link between collagen and sleep?

 What is collagen?

-Starting at age 25, collagen production decreases, which can lead to signs of aging such as wrinkles and skin laxity.
+From the age of 25, collagen production decreases, which can lead to signs of aging such as wrinkles and skin sagging.

 Discover everything you need to know about collagen to better understand its importance.